 Work Status

-Also, let the SSA know if your work situation changes.
-Tell the SSA if you are returning to work after receiving benefits.
-You will need to report if:
+Also, let the SSA know anytime that your work situation changes.
+Tell the SSA if you are returning to work after you begin to receive benefits.

 - You start or stop working.